Hungbth2000/tm_msl_serialization/source/MySeProject/Documentation/ML22_23-10_ImplementSerializationofTemporalMemoryLearningSample.md

 ```

 ### Testing Output
 - Below shows the predicted output, which we got by using the normal predictor and the serialized predictor respectively.
-As shown below, the same prediction was made by both the normal predictor and the serialized predictor with the same accuracy (5, 4, 2).
+As shown below, the same prediction (5, 4, 2) was made by both the normal predictor and the serialized predictor with the same accuracy.
 ```
 Hello NeocortexApi!
 Experiment MultiSequenceLearning